shawnrhoads/executable-book-template/_sources/getting-started.md

 **Files required to build book**
 - `.github/workflows/deploy-book.yml`: Text file containing the ingredients to run a [GitHub action](https://github.com/features/actions) that builds the Jupyter Book.
 This action will execute whenever you commit a change to the `main` branch.
 - `exec-book-template.yml`: Text file containing all of the packages required to execute your `*ipynb` files.
-It is used to build an [Anaconda](https://www.anaconda.com/products/individual#Downloads) environment (i.e., using the following command: `conda env create -f exec-book-template.yml`).
-You can modify any channels or dependencies to meet your needs.
+It is used to create an [Anaconda](https://www.anaconda.com/products/individual#Downloads) environment (i.e., using the following command: `conda env create -f exec-book-template.yml`).
+You can modify any channels or dependencies (and versions) to meet your needs.
 However, you will need to keep `pip` and `jupyter-book==0.10.2`.
 If you change the name of this file or environment, then you will also need to edit `.github/workflows/deploy-book.yml`.
 - `docs/_config.yml`: Text file containing the ingredients to build your Jupyter Book.
 See [this page](https://jupyterbook.org/customize/config.html) for more information.
 - `docs/_toc.yml`: Text file containing the ingredients to build your Jupyter Book table of contents.
 See [this page](https://jupyterbook.org/structure/configure.html) for more information.

 **Optional files**
 - `LICENSE`: Text file containing the license for this template.
 You may [change this](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository#searching-github-by-license-type) to fit your project's needs.
 - `README.md`: Markdown file that should be updated to reflect the contents of your project.
 This will automatically serve as the `getting-started` page for your Jupyter Book website.
+See built webpage [here](https://shawnrhoads.github.io/executable-book-template/getting-started.html).
 - `.gitignore`: Text file containing specific extensions that you want Git/GitHub to ignore.
 - `docs/slides/*pdf`: Slides for Jupyter for Neuroimagers workshop.
 - `docs/data/*csv`: Example comma-separated dataset.